lucy-musicalfish/ducks-team-23/README.md

 Video Meeting: Monday Wednesday Friday 1pm
-* Lucy - Updating progress on github and wiki, checking all issues on github, distribute tutorials, help with code?
+* Lucy - Updating progress on github and wiki, help resolve issues on Github.
+Make an excel doc for logging hours and distribute to team
-* Liam - helping with code, make notes on changes
+* Liam - Writing code, make notes on changes.
+Keep track of hours and logs
-* Stephen - Write core code, document additions to code
+* Stephen - Write core code, document additions to code.
+Mark any issues on Github.
+Keep track of hours and logs.
+Photoshop our own duck photos.
-* Toby - helping with code, make notes on changes
+* Toby - Writing code, make notes on changes.
+Keep track of your hours and logs

+* All - Keep track of hours, excel doc will be posted on github for all to download and use to keep track of hours by Monday meeting.
+Will check in about making sure everyone is keeping on top of keeping records at fridays meeting

 **Week Three Objectives**